 How to Add a Hard Drive to Xbox One for More Storage: Hard Drive Recommendations

-Seagate has a set of Xbox themed hard drives that work perfectly with the console and meet all the requirements.
-They even come with a special green theme and an Xbox logo.
+Seagate has a set of Xbox hard drives that work perfectly with the console and meet all the requirements.
+They even come with a special green casing and an Xbox logo.

-The Passport line of drives from Western Digital are just as good, but don’t come with custom branding.
+The Passport line of drives from Western Digital are just as good as Seagate’s drives, but don’t come with custom branding.

-These drives are small and unobtrusive.
-They’re easy to put in a bag and take with you.
+All these drives are small and easily fit in a bag.
 That being said, the Xbox One takes more than portable drives.
-Any desktop hard drive that meets the requirements above should work just fine too.
+Any desktop hard drive that meets the requirements above should work just fine.

 Adding Your Hard Drive to Xbox One for More Storage

-When you see the pop-up below, you know that the console detected that you want to add a hard drive to Xbox One successfully.
+When you see the pop-up below, you know that the console has detected the drive you want to add.
 Use your controller to select Format Storage Device.
-If you’re reusing a hard drive that you already had, be sure to transfer your pictures, music, videos and back ups to another drive.
-The Xbox One will reformat hard drives used for extra storage and your computer won’t be able to interact with it without deleting all of your games.
+The Xbox One will reformat hard drives used for extra storage and your computer can’t interact with it again without deleting all your Xbox games and apps.

 Add a name to your drive.

-Now you need to decide whether you want to install things only on the new drive or keep installing games on the internal drive.
-Generally, it’s better to choose Install New Things Here since you can just grab that drive and head to a friend’s with all of your titles in one place.
+You must decide whether you want to install things only on the new drive or keep installing games on the internal drive.
+Generally, it’s better to choose Install New Things Here.
+That option lets you just grab that drive and head to a friend’s with all of your titles in one place.

 Use your controller to select Format Storage Device.

 Once you’ve set up your drive, be sure to start moving your favorite games over.
-Highlight a game in the My Games and Apps area.
-Press the menu button on your controller.
-Select Manage and you can move your favorite titles and related content over to the drive.
+Highlight a game in the My Games and Apps area and press the menu button on your controller.